arasidprojectz/majorproject/proposal.md

 - Item system - different items will have different effects on Pokemon (ex. healing items)
 - Pokemon center (place where you can heal your pokemon)/Pokemon shop where you can buy items
 - Currency
-- Menu system displaying Pokemon(nice to have multiple), Items, Save (nice to have), Trainer Card (holds information such as time spent playing, player name, currency), Pokedex (nice to have), Options, Return to Main Menu
+- Menu system displaying Pokemon(nice to have multiple), Items, Save (nice to have), Trainer Card (holds information such as time spent playing, player name, currency), Pokedex (nice to have), Return to Main Menu

 ## Nice To Have:
 - Pokemon types (with advantages/disadvantages)